weldr/lorax/lorax-composer/_sources/lorax-composer.rst.txt

 commands, they will be added by the compose process.
-Make sure the bootloader packages are included in the ``%packages`` section at the end of the kickstart, and you will want to leave off the ``%end`` so that the compose can append the list of packages from the recipe.
+Make sure the bootloader packages are included in the ``%packages`` section at the end of the kickstart, and you will want to leave off the ``%end`` so that the compose can append the list of packages from the blueprint.

 The new ``_MAP`` entry should be a copy of one of the existing entries, but with ``make_disk`` set to ``True``.
 Make sure that none of the other ``make_*`` options are ``True``.
 The ``image_name`` is